perslab/depict/README.md

 ## Example 2 - Run DEPICT based LDL cholesterol summary statistics
 The following steps outline how to run DEPICT directly on the *LDL cholesterol summary statistics file*.
 (This file has been precomputed and was used directly in the above example.)

-1. Specify the path to the PLINK executable on our system
+1. Specify in `depict.py` the path to the PLINK executable on our system
   * `plink_binary = <path to PLINK on your system>`
 2. Download the latest precomputed collection of nearest gene and gene to SNP mappings
   * [LD r2 0.5 locus collection (1KG Project Phase 1 data)](http://www.broadinstitute.org/mpg/depict/depict_download/collections/ld0.5_collection_depict_150302.txt.gz)